-Claim liabilities by segment as of December 31, 2019 were as follows:
+Claim liabilities by segment as of December 31, 2020 were as follows:

-(Dollar amounts in millions)
+(Dollar amounts in millione ۱ ιυοιιar amounts ın millions ,

-Managed care \$ 340.2
+Managed care \$ 444.4

-Property and casualty insurance 322.0
+Property and casualty insurance 292.8

-Life insurance 47.1
+Life insurance 49.9

-Consolidated \$ 709.3
+Consolidated \$ 787.1

 Management continually evaluates the potential impact of changes in the factors considered for its claim liabilities estimates, both positive and negative, and uses the results of these evaluations to adjust recorded claim liabilities and underwriting criteria.
-Our profitability depends in large part on our ability to accurately predict and effectively manage the amount of claims incurred, particularly those of the Managed Care segment and the losses arising from the Life and Property and Casualty segments.
+Our profitability depends in large part on our ability to accurately predict and effectively manage the amount of claims incurred, particularly those of the Managed Care segment and the losses arising from the Life Insurance and Property and Casualty segments.
 Management regularly reviews its premiums and benefits structure to reflect our underlying claims experience and revised actuarial data; however, several factors could adversely affect our underwriting results.
 Some of these factors are beyond management's control and could adversely affect its ability to accurately predict and effectively control claims incurred.
-Examples of such factors include changes in health practices, economic conditions, change in utilization trends including those caused by epidemic conditions, healthcare costs, the advent of natural disasters, and malpractice litigation.
+Examples of such factors include changes in health practices, economic conditions, change in utilization trends including those caused by epidemic conditions, health care costs, the advent of natural disasters and malpractice litigation.
 Costs in excess of those anticipated could have a material adverse effect on our results of operations.